Published on April 6th, 2019 | by Ozlem Avcioglu1

 La Mercerie, the cafe, bakery and restaurant in the furniture and design store Roman and Williams Guild is still the talk of the town place.
 Marie-Aude Rose serves what she describes as “simple but refined” French food.
 The café serves breakfast, a delightful all-day menu, craft cocktails and an all-French wine list.
 Swing by and grab a delicious pastry, freshly brewed 11 oz colombian whole bean coffee, or specialty tea on your way to work.

 I loved Upland very much, its a special restaurant.
 The food, handled by chef Justin Similie, is California-inspired, and absolutely incredible, if you like the California-inspired and will like to go for a visit, we recommend you to check the Carmel boutique hotels for availability..
 The menu has so many superstar dishes.
 The restaurant itself, designed by my favorite firm Roman and Williams, is not only beautiful, but it’s also comfortable.
 There’s a lively bar area for a quick drink and some food, and the tables in the dining room behind it are comfortable, spacious.
 Try especially the fried chicken sandwich.

 I liked especially Chinese Tuxedo located in an old opera house on Doyers Street in Chinatown. İt is a big space with unfinished concrete walls, a lot of plants, and a generally club-ish feeling room.
 The food, which is a modern take on Chinese is amazing.
 Almost everything is tasty.
-Chinese Tuxedo might be a fun suggestion for a group that’s looking for a party-time dinner.
+In this website you might find a fun suggestion for a group that’s looking for a party-time.